IHEC/ihec-assay-standards/README.md

 ihec-assay-standards
 ====================

-This repository is for code and documentation associated with the IHEC Assay Standards working group.
+This repository is for code and documentation associated with the IHEC Assay Standards working group. `--recursive` option will be required when cloning to resolve submodules.

 #### QC Metrics (/qc_metrics)